orbitalquark/textadept/doc/manual.md

 Providing a single binary that runs on all Linux platforms proves challenging, since the versions of software installed vary widely from distribution to distribution.
-Because the Linux version of Textadept uses the version of GTK+ installed on your system, an error like:
+Because the Linux version of Textadept uses the versions of GTK+ and ncurses installed on your system, an error like:

     error while loading shared libraries: <lib>: cannot open shared object
     file: No such file or directory